 Thomas benefitted from UCLan’s Lancashire Forensic Science Academy, run in partnership with the Lancashire Constabulary, which allowed him to go on placement there twice last year.

 That link is the only one of its kind in the country, and it was able to give him professional exposure to the industry to see the types of work he could end up doing.

 “I started off with one week with the Crime Scene Investigation team, and one for a month with the Forensic Investigation Unit,” he explained.

 “My CSI placement involved going to real life volume crime scenes and helping to collect evidence, record and photograph the scene and taking notes.
 We spent a lot of time going over the basics of crime scene skills during workshops there.

 “The focus for my month-long placement was a validation project.
 This ensured the constabulary were using the correct methodology for tool mark analysis and that it was precise, accurate and reliable.
-I was able to sit in and listen to forensic strategy plan meetings the unit was having for ongoing cases, looking at evidence, their expectations and future influences on findings.”
+I was able to sit in and listen to forensic strategy planning meetings the unit was having for ongoing cases, looking at evidence, their expectations and future influences on findings.”

 Thomas also gained an extra award at his graduation ceremony in the summer due to his hard work, determination and ultimately his results.

 As he describes, that gives an added satisfaction to his first three years of studying here.

 “At graduation I received the schools Charted Society of Forensic Science award,” he said.
 “The University picks a student and idea for the award which for me was ‘outstanding leadership and student engagement’.